slliao/slliao.github.io/_posts/2022-12-26-transport-equations.md

 categories: [Transport, Boltzmann Equation]
 tags: [Boltzmann equation, Kinetic theory]
 ---
+###

+Onsager's regression hypothesis states that fluctuations evolve according to the laws that govern macroscopic variations.

 ### Boltzmann equation
 the derivation of Euler, Navier–Stokes, Burnett, and super-Burnett equations from the Boltzmann equation using Chapman–Enskog method